 Disclaimer: We are not medical doctors, and caffeine is a drug that has an impact on your body and your physiology.
 This blog should not be considered or used as a substitute for medical advice.
 If you have questions or concerns about your caffeine intake and how it impacts you, you should consult with your doctor.

 Today, we will answer some basic caffeine-related questions: How does caffeine increase alertness and make us feel less tired?
 Why does coffee have caffeine in it, and just how much is there?
-For these answers and more, grab a cup and read on!

 Why Is There Caffeine In Coffee?